halerankin/project-history/README.md

 # project-history

-This is a list of projects I've worked on while at POP these past five years.
+This is a curated list of projects I've worked on while at POP these past five years.
 Includes a summary of my project work, broken out by client, and briefly detailing my responsibilities.

 ---